kstawiski/OmicSelector/index.md

 Link: [https://master-omic-selector-kstawiski.endpoint.ainize.ai/](https://master-omic-selector-kstawiski.endpoint.ainize.ai/)

 Please note that uploading real data to this instance is not safe.
-You're data and analysis files will be accessible by anyone.
+You're data and analysis files will be accessible by anyone (public).
 The great potential for customization and extension of the environment comes with some security flaws (e.g., access to files via shell or VS Code), so we highly discourage the users from using this instance for real-life projects.
-You can fork the repo if you want your own free tesing copy using [Ainize](https://ainize.web.app/redirect?git_repo=https://github.com/kstawiski/OmicSelector).
+If you wish to go deeper, i.e. messing with files as *root*, you should fork the repo.
+You can get your own free and working OmicSelector using [Ainize](https://ainize.web.app/redirect?git_repo=https://github.com/kstawiski/OmicSelector).
+[Note: if you wish to build your own docker change `FROM kstawiski/omicselector-gpu` in Dockerfile]

 ## Installation with GUI